Prenatal screening

 Discovering physical abnormalities early in pregnancy can be an advantage, but it can also lead to more anxiety and uncertainty.
 Imaging is often better if the ultrasound is done vaginally; the ultrasound technician will discuss this with you when this is her recommendation.
 There is no charge for the 13 weeks ultrasound .

-The 20 weeks ultrasound
+The 20-week ultrasound

 The main purpose of the 20 weeks ultrasound is to examine whether the baby has spina bifida or open skull.
 It also takes a detailed look at the development of the baby's organs.
 In the process, other physical abnormalities may be seen.
 Furthermore, it is checked whether the baby is growing and whether there is sufficient amniotic fluid.